 To settle your accounts, you or your representative will need to contact your creditor (or their representative, such as a collection agency or collection lawyer) to negotiate a payment amount less than your current balance.
 You’ll also need to agree to a one-time payment or payment schedule.

-Many traditional debt settlement companies charge fees of as much as 20-25% of your total debt balances and some will charge you this before they begin to save you any money.
+Many traditional debt settlement companies charge fees of as much as 20-25% of your total debt balances.
+Some will even charge you before they begin to save you any money.
 And because these companies charge such high fees, they can become part of the problem.
 Charles Phelan, ZipDebt founder, coaches people on how to negotiate for themselves.
 Debt settlement, he explains, is built into the bank’s process.
 He has found that the main thing consumers want is comfort and guidance as they go through the process.

 For those who want to negotiate their own debt settlement, Bovee explains that it’s important to understand each of your creditors and determine the best time to contact them to settle.
 This is usually after you are 90 days late on payments but before they charge off your account (this must happen by day 180).
 He says you should consider the following as you plan your negotiation:

-- Timing – Determine which creditor to deal with first based on who will be most aggressive and sue the soonest, and on how much money you currently have.
+- Timing: Determine which creditor to deal with first based on who will be most aggressive and sue the soonest, and on how much money you currently have.
 You’ll need to have the funds available when you make your agreement.
 Next, figure out which creditor to hold off paying until the end, then fill in the middle from there.
-Consumers can use Resolve’s free platform to formulate this and also get a range of expected settlement amounts.

 - Resources: Know your cash flow.
 Assess when you will have the funds for each account.
 Determine if you have other funds, like a loan from a friend or from selling something that you can add to what you set aside each month.